 One Day in Sedona: A Day Trip From Phoenix

 Disclaimer: This article contains affiliate links.
-That means if you click a link and make a purchase, we may make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

 There are some destinations that just plain surprise you.
-Having spent some time in Phoenix prior to enjoying one day in Sedona and becoming accustomed to dry deserts and sprawling cacti, I couldn’t have imagined how much the scenery would change in just a short two-hour drive north from Arizona’s largest city.
+Having spent some time in Phoenix prior to enjoying a day in Sedona and becoming accustomed to dry deserts and sprawling cacti, I couldn’t have imagined how much the scenery would change in just a short two-hour drive north from Arizona’s largest city.

-However, if you are short on time or simply stopping here on the way to Las Vegas and just want to get a taste for this town then a Sedona day trip from Phoenix or Scottsdale can give you the perfect introduction to the city and likely result in your yearning for a return visit in no time!
+However, if you are short on time or simply stopping here on the way to Las Vegas and just want to get a taste for this town then a day trip from Phoenix or Scottsdale can give you the perfect introduction to the city and likely result in your yearning for a return visit in no time!

-Sedona Day Trip from Phoenix Transport
+Planning a Sedona Day Trip

 With a lack of public transport options available from Phoenix to Sedona, the two main options for transport are either having your own vehicle or taking a guided tour.